-There are also externally run volunteer services which are listed at the bottom of this page.
+There are also a number of externally run volunteer services which are listed here.

 **To apply for the musicians posting at Te Whetu Tawera please contact Julie Hagan at email@example.com or ring on 021 270 2114 mobile.

 From time-to-time, administration volunteers are required to support a staff member or to work in the Volunteer Centre.
 This role is supportive and requires a helpful and practical attitude.
 The desired skills are:

 This role is to assist the volunteer manager in putting the monthly Auckland DHB volunteers' newsletters together.
 This newsletter has a large readership within Auckland DHB and therefore we are looking for a person with creative writing skills and experience with page design.

 Can you relate to coming into the hospital, not knowing where to go to see a loved one or how to get to an appointment?
 Become a beloved Blue Coat and help make a difference to how we meet and greet visitors and patients at Auckland City Hospital.
 If your warm smile and lifetime experience to customer service and people skills are second to none, become part of our team!
 We ask that you commit to a minimum of one shift per week for one year, as it can take some time to become familiar with the site.
 We aim to have a strong, committed team.

 Can you relate to coming into the hospital, not knowing how to get to an appointment?
 Become a beloved Blue Coat and help make a difference to how we meet and greet visitors and patients.
 At Greelane Clinical Centre which is a day-clinic, you will be mostly dealing with day-stay patients and their families.
 If your warm smile and lifetime experience to customer service and people skills are second to none, become part of our team!
 We ask that you commit to a minimum of one shift per week for one year, as it can take some time to become familiar with the site.
 We aim to have a strong, committed team.